Quality of Life

 Tamarack Nature Center provides numerous opportunities to learn, play and explore.
 This 320-acre preserve in White Bear Township is open year-round and includes an indoor center where visitors can learn about the area’s natural wildlife, outdoor play area and garden, free and fee-based programs and a nature preschool.

-Ramsey County offers five public golf courses catering to golfers of all ages and skill levels.
+Ramsey County offers four public golf courses catering to golfers of all ages and skill levels.
 Several of the courses offer Junior Golf programs, adult lessons, leagues and season passes for golf enthusiasts.

 Skate at a Local Ice Arena